neblic/platform/docs/content/getting-started/concepts.md

 #### Keyed stream

-When a stream is keyed, each `Sample` comes with a key that is used to segment the samples.
-From the stream point of view, being keyed or not does not change the functionality apart from annotating the generated data with the key.
-But it changes the functionality of the computations that are perfromed with the data in the following way:
+When a stream is keyed, each `Sample` is expected to come with an associated key.
+This key is used to logically divide the stream into disjoint partitions where all `Samples` with the same key are assigned to the same partition.
+It is then possible to perform some computations in each partition independently.
+Enabling keyed streams can change some functionality:

-- Digest: No change for now
+- Digest: No
 - Event: When using [stateful functions](../reference/rules.md#rules), each key has an independent state.

 Key definition: